ankane/logstop/README.md

 This should be used in addition to `config.filtered_parameters`, not as a replacement.

-To scrub existing log files, check out [scrubadub](https://github.com/datascopeanalytics/scrubadub).

-To anonymize IP addresses, check out [IP Anonymizer](https://github.com/ankane/ip_anonymizer).

-To scan for unencrypted personal data in your database, check out [pdscan](https://github.com/ankane/pdscan).

 Learn more about [securing sensitive data in Rails](https://ankane.org/sensitive-data-rails).

+Also:

+- To scrub existing log files, check out [scrubadub](https://github.com/datascopeanalytics/scrubadub)
+- To anonymize IP addresses, check out [IP Anonymizer](https://github.com/ankane/ip_anonymizer)
+- To scan for unencrypted personal data in your database, check out [pdscan](https://github.com/ankane/pdscan)

 ## Resources